Sunday funday spent in Redcliffe: Spend a day by the bay

 Redcliffe Adventures

-For boating action on Moreton Bay contact Boating Planet situated in Newport to organise boat, along with fishing and water ski gear!
-Boat license is required.
+For boating action on Moreton Bay, contact Coastal Boat Hire or Boating Planet in Newport to organise boat, fishing, and water ski gear!
+A boat license is required.

 Alternatively, you can let someone else take the wheel.
 Book a whale watching cruise during humpback migration season aboard Brisbane Whale Watching departing from Redcliffe Jetty, June to November, or opt for Dolphin Wild Island Cruises to spot dugongs, swim in the bay, feed fish, ride boom netting and enjoy an on-board lunch.